jpverkamp/blog/content/reviews/movies/Parental Guidance.md

 On a last side note: I find it highly amusing that this movie is rated PG.
 I wonder if that's just how it worked out or if they specifically tried to get that rating?

-In any case, it's a funny enough movie, but I still have to put it belong {{<crosslink "Django Unchained">}}.
+In any case, it's a funny enough movie, but I still have to put it belong [[Django Unchained]]().
 But if you just want a quick, fun pick-me-up, go for it.

 {{< ranking "2013 Movie Reviews" >}}